JaneliaSciComp/hortacloud/README.md

 ![System archtecture diagram](docs/images/system_architecture.png)

-## Getting started

-To make use of this repo, you should have **node v14** installed on your local machine.
-We recommend using [nvm](https://github.com/nvm-sh/nvm) to install and activate this version of node.
-You should also install the [AWS CDK](https://aws.amazon.com/cdk/) and configure it with your AWS account information.

-After cloning this repo, run `npm install` to download dependencies.

-Then run `npm run build` to build the code and `cdk deploy` to deploy it to your AWS account.

 ## Implementation details

 The deployment uses AWS CDK to create AWS resources on your AWS account as shown in the diagram below.
 All services run in a secured Virtual Private Cloud (VPC).

 ![Cloud archtecture diagram](docs/images/cloud_architecture.png)

-## Development
+## Getting Started

-### Useful commands
+To make use of this repo, you should have **node v14** installed on your local machine.
+We recommend using [nvm](https://github.com/nvm-sh/nvm) to install and activate this version of node.
+You should also install the [AWS CDK](https://aws.amazon.com/cdk/) and configure it with your AWS account information.

-* `npm run build`   compile typescript to js
+After cloning this repo, run `npm run setup` to download dependencies.

-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `npm run cdk -- deploy`  deploy this stack to your default AWS account/region
-* `npm run cdk -- diff`  compare deployed stack with current state
-* `npm run cdk -- synth`  emits the synthesized CloudFormation template
+Then you can run `npm run deploy` to build and deploy the code.

 ### Deployment examples